harinig05/WebProject/README.md

 # WebProject
-testing web Elements in the Webpage
+Testing web Elements in the Webpage